doc-detective/doc-detective-core/CONTRIBUTIONS.md

 ## License

-By contributing to `doc-detective-core`, you agree that your contributions will be licensed under the [MIT license](https://github.com/doc-detective/doc-detective-core/blob/main/LICENCE).
+By contributing to `doc-detective-core`, you agree that your contributions will be licensed under the [AGPL license](https://github.com/doc-detective/doc-detective-core/blob/main/LICENCE).

 ## Thank you